 What’s worse is that simply being overweight has also been shown to reduce thyroid function and T3 levels as well (this doesn’t take into account the effect that weight directly has on progesterone either).

-When you couple the high rate of hypothyroidism and the current treatment paradigm that may leave may patients with sub optimal thyroid treatment it becomes clear why testing your thyroid is high up on this list.
+When you couple the high rate of hypothyroidism and the current treatment paradigm that may leave many patients with suboptimal thyroid treatment (4) it becomes clear why testing your thyroid is high up on this list.